agerwitz/ultimate-guide-to-bosh/README.md

 * BOSH will construct configuration files for the packages and commence running the software (called "job templates")
 * BOSH provides service discovery information to each job template about the location and credentials of other instances (called "links")

-At this point, it becomes the installed software's responsibility to do thing that it needs to do.
+At this point, it becomes the installed software's responsibility to do things that it needs to.
 It now has been given a brand new instance running on a hardened base operating system, with a mounted persistent disk for it to store data, and has been configured with the information for forming a cluster with its peers, and connecting as a client to any other systems.

-## New deployments of Zookeeper
+## New Deployments of Zookeeper

 Let's revisit each of these actions for the specific case of our 5-instance deployment of Zookeeper running on Amazon AWS.